 Beyond the Suit

 Leo has been married for 38 years.
 He and his wife Sue share their home with two cats – Twist & Shout.
-When he isn’t managing the day to day operations of the firm, he enjoys playing tennis, traveling, reading and theater.
+Outside of the office, he enjoys playing tennis, traveling, reading and theater.

 Sue and Leo visited Berlin in October 1987.
 The picture above, taken at the Wall by Leo’s brother Phil, reflects West Berliners’ sense of humor in the shadow of an East German guard tower.